nauticalmike/3scale-service-mesh-hackathon/service-mesh-3scale-modules/02_Setup_3Scale/setup-3scale.md

 ![](../images/operator-hub-menu.png)

-In the search field search for `3scale` and look for the `Red Hat Integration - 3Scale` operator tile:
+In the search field search for `3scale` and look for the `Red Hat Integration - 3Scale` operator tile and click on it:

 ![](../images/operator-3scale-tile.png)

-Then click install, in the next form make sure you select `threescale-2.11` as the update channel and install under a specific ns named `3scale`:
+On the next screen click install, in the next form make sure you select `threescale-2.11` as the update channel and install under a specific ns named `3scale`:

 ![](../images/operator-3scale-install.png)